Raffi Nagoorgani

-Mohammad Raffi bin Nagoorgani (born 17 June 1994) is a Malaysian footballer who plays as a centre-back for the Malaysia Super League club Harini.
+Mohammad Raffi bin Nagoorgani (born 17 June 1994) is a Malaysian footballer who plays as a centre-back for the Malaysia Super League club Kuala Lumpur City.

 Career

 Raffi began his football career with the Perak youth team before being promoted to the first team squad and making his debut for the club in 2014.

 In 2017, he signed a contract with PKNP on a loan deal.
 In the following year, he moved to the club permanently for the 2018 season.

 Raffi was called to the Malaysia national under-23 squad in 2015.